 Guest rooms feature a tropical motif complete with exotic prints and bamboo-style fixtures.
 Standard rooms offer two queen-size beds and a day bed, sleeping five.
 Suites can accommodate from four to six persons.

 Guests will experience paradise in the Pacific at the interactive “Disney’s Spirit of Aloha Dinner Show,” set in the beachfront backyard cabana of a Hawaiian house and featuring authentic Polynesian music and dancing.
-The three-course family-style feast includes tropical appetizers, lanai roasted chicken, Polynesian wild rice, South Seas vegetables, beverages and dessert.
+The three-course family-style feast includes tropical appetizers, island pulled pork, lanai roasted chicken, Polynesian wild rice, South Seas vegetables, beverages and dessert.

 Shopping options include island fashions, bathing suits and casual sportswear.

-For reservations call 407/W-DISNEY, a travel agent, or at www.disneyworld.com.
+For reservations call 407/W-DISNEY or visit www.disneyworld.com.